dotlang/language/README.md

 type Car := { color: int, age: int=100 }

 var myCar: Car = {color=100, age=20}
-;compiler will handle this regarding type inference and assignment var x,y = myCar
 ```
 - Fields that start with underscore are considered internal state of the tuple and better not to be used outside the module that defines the type.
 If you do so, compiler will issue a warning.
 - You can define a tuple literal using `{}` notation: `var t = {field1=10, field2=20}`.